peerindex/geocoder/README.md

    - Avg. response time: 0.01 ms
    - Throughput: 300K calls / sec
  - Accuracy
-   - Both precision and recall were > 0.95 but with a VERY limited dataset
+   - Both precision and recall were > 0.95 but the test was done with a VERY limited dataset
-   - Will heavily depend on your data!
+   - It will heavily depend on your data